ryneeverett/cartridge-downloads/README.md

 Digital product support for the [Django](https://github.com/django/django)/[Mezzanine](https://github.com/stephenmcd/mezzanine)/[Cartridge](https://github.com/stephenmcd/cartridge) stack, with support for large files with [django_downloadview](https://github.com/benoitbryon/django-downloadview).

-**THIS IS ALPHAWARE.
-I RESERVE THE RIGHT TO NUKE THE MIGRATIONS BEFORE THE INITIAL RELEASE.**

 # Features

 - Adds download fields to the `Product` admin, which are available upon order completion.